 Membership

 4.1.
-Membership shall consist of all members of the LDWA who opt to join the Beds Bucks & Northants Group as primary members or who are allocated by default Beds Bucks & Northants as their local Group.
+Membership shall consist of all members of the LDWA who opt to join the Beds, Bucks & Northants Group as primary members or who are allocated by default to Beds, Bucks & Northants as their local Group.

 4.2.
-Associate membership is restricted to primary members of other LDWA local Groups who wish to be associated additionally with the Beds Bucks & Northants Group as shown on the LDWA internet membership list.
+Associate membership is restricted to primary members of other LDWA local Groups who wish to be associated additionally with the Beds, Bucks & Northants Group as shown on the LDWA internet membership list.

 4.3.
 No fee shall be levied for membership or associated membership of the Group, though the Group may charge for optional services for its members and associate members.